eashigaev/ddd-php-project-management-practice/README.md

     - Specification - describe project
     - Activity - assign, evaluate, start/stop, result task
 - Policy
-    - The stopped project is locked for changes.
+    - Closed project is not available for changes.
-    - The resulted task is locked for changes.
+    - Closed task or task of closed project are not available for changes.

-Single context
+Single context.
+Simple ABAC